Jollerprutt/proxmox-node/README.md

 sed -i 's|zfspool: local-zfs|zfspool: typhoon-share|g' /etc/pve/storage.cfg
 ```

-### 2.03 Option - Create a Second Disk Two for typhoon-share
+### 2.03 Optional - Create a Second Disk Two for typhoon-share
 If for whatever reason you want to install a another disk for `typhoon-share` here are the instructions.

 Create the new disk using the web interface `Disks` > `ZFS` > `Create: ZFS` and configure each node as follows: